How to Build a High School MUN Program

-Building a Model United Nations team for a high school can be a rewarding yet daunting challenge.
+Building a Model United Nations program for a high school can be a rewarding yet daunting challenge.
 There is so much to learn and so much to accomplish throughout the year that it may not seem worth your time.
 As you proceed, you will see just how valuable this program is to your students’ skills.
 You may have made the choice to start this team within your school.
 Maybe you were involved in a MUN program during your high school or college years.
 Or perhaps school administration thought a MUN team would be a good idea and tapped you to sponsor it.
 There is a good chance they were not sure how much work is involved.
 No matter how you came to be a Model UN team sponsor, we want to provide you with all the resources you need to get through the entire process.
 The first step is building and maintaining a successful Model UN team.

 Understanding Your Goal